The Way of being

 Be-ing – The word ‘Being’ will be used as abstract in the sense that essential distortion has been removed from the concept, which is a strength in that it empowers precision.
 However, the abstraction also removes the depth and ineffability that is powerful in historical use of ‘being’.
 Thus, a term to connote what has been lost in abstraction is an essential need; ‘be-ing’ will be used to provide that connotation.

 Unition – a term for (i) the insight that individual and universal identity are locally distinct but ultimately the same (the insight is shown to hold) (ii) knowledge pertaining to the insight and ways of realizing ultimate identity for and beginning in our world.
 The ultimate identity is a state of being but is also experienced as an endless process of peaking and dissolution.
-‘Unition’ is a neologism whose meaning is closely related to the meaning of ‘yoga’ as it originated in what is now called South Asia, inclusive of India, Pakistan, Bangladesh, and Sri Lanka.
+‘Unition’ is a neologism whose meaning is closely related to the meaning of ‘yoga’ as it originated in what is now called South Asia, inclusive of Afghanistan, Bangladesh, India, Nepal, Pakistan, Sri Lanka.

 Miscellaneous notation